silnrsi/wstr/src/content/docs/scrlang/unicode/qa26-unicode.md

 lastUpdated: 2025-09-16
 ---

 The Aztec Pictograms are not yet in Unicode.
-The script has a tentative allocation at U+15C00..U+15FFF in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.
+At one point the script had a tentative allocation in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.
+However, it is no longer in the roadmap.

 ## Proposals and documents